 - Community and preventative health care.
 Child mortality in Chad is very high (40–50%).
 Much of this mortality is due to easily preventable diseases such as malnutrition, malaria, intestinal parasites and water-borne diseases.
 Mothers are the primary care providers for children in Chad.
 A single woman trained in health care could do much to reduce child mortality.

-- In a Muslim society, where polygamy is commonplace, there are no religious hurdles for a Muslim man to have another wife.
-Furthermore, it is acceptable for a Muslim man to have a non-Muslim wife with the reasoning that this will lead to a conversion to Islam.
+- In a society, where polygamy is commonplace, there are no religious hurdles for a man to have another wife.
+Furthermore, it is acceptable for a man to have a wife outside of his religion with the reasoning that this will lead to a conversion.
 This cultural and religious mindset will likely mean proposals and even pressure on a single woman to accept marriage proposals.

 - Single women will ideally be partnered together in teams of two for the purpose of support, accountability, protection and fellowship.
 The exception to this may be a mature woman of strong character who may live alone, with the condition that she is in close geographic proximity to team members.